flutter/plugins/packages/in_app_purchase/in_app_purchase/README.md

 The `purchaseStream` provides objects of type `PurchaseDetails`.
 PurchaseDetails' provides all information that is available on all endorsed platforms, such as purchaseID and transactionDate.
-In addition, it is also possible to access the platform specific properties.
+In addition, it is possible to access the platform specific properties.
 The `PurchaseDetails` object is of subtype `GooglePlayPurchaseDetails` when the platform is Android and `AppStorePurchaseDetails` on iOS.
 Accessing the billingClientPurchase, resp. skPaymentTransaction provides all the information that is available in the original platform objects.